Preface

 skeletal generate artifact::controller::org.example::Book

-is a list.
+This is why tmplQualifiers is a list.
 It retains the order that the qualifiers are specified on the command line.

 Note qualifiers should not be used for general parameterization such as packages and class names.
 Think carefully before supporting more than a single qualifier.